The listings featured on this site are from companies from which this site receives compensation. Read the

 13. The UK Wastes Tons of Food Every Day

-That equates to 391 grams of food per person, and cost-wise, means that the average household is wasting £1.36 worth of food every day.
+This figure translates to 391 grams of food per person, and in terms of a daily cost, means that the average household is wasting £1.36 worth of food every day.

 14. The UK Throws Away Food for Different Reasons